William C. Schneider: Awards

 Schneider received the NASA Distinguished Service Medal, NASA's highest award, in 1969.

-Gerald R. Ford presented the 1973 Collier Trophy to Skylab, with special recognition to Schneider and the three crews, "For proving beyond question the value of man in future explorations of space and the production of data of benefit to all the people on Earth."
+Gerald Ford presented the 1973 Collier Trophy to Skylab, with special recognition to Schneider and the three crews, "For proving beyond question the value of man in future explorations of space and the production of data of benefit to all the people on Earth."

 National Space Club awarded Dr. Schneider the 1974 award in aeronautical engineering.

 The American Astronautical Society presented Schneider the 1974 Space Flight Award.